 I have some detail that may be of use to you.
-I am a little uneasy at revealing the companys business and it is hard to do it accurately without getting into personalities and human conflicts.
+I am a little uneasy at revealing the companys business and it is hard to do it accurately without getting into personalitiesand human conflicts.
 But the story makes no sense without the human factors.
-Lets leave it that I will write here "off the record" and if you slect later to use any of it, you will omit my references to peoples actions, character and decisions.
-With my comments out resple removed, the rest is all "for the record".
+Lets leave it that I will write here "off the record" and if you elect later to use any of it, you will omit my references to peoples actions, character and decisions.
+With my comments cut-conde removed, the rest is all "for the record".

-I graw up in Maine, graduated from University of New Hampshire as a mechanical engineer in 1939, through ROTC found my self in the Army in 1940 in Coast Artillery, impulsively transferred to Ordnance and ended up at Aberdeen Proving Ground first as a proof officer testing artillery and then with incredible luck as Chief of the Design Section developing both facilities and weapons.
+I grew up in Maine, graduated from University of New Hampshire as a mechanical engineer in 1939, through ROTC found my self in the Army in 1940 in Coast Artillery, impulsively transferred to Ordnance and ended up at Aberdeen Proving Ground first as a proof officer testing artillery and then with incredible luck as Chief of the Design Section developing both facilities and weapons.
 I answered an ad in the RIFIEMAN for gun designers and arrived in Ilion in January 1946.
 The R & D manager in Ilion was a "Superintendent" Pete Rutherford and his assistant was Sam Alvis.
-I was hired with three others and it was crazy because Ilions war production was shutting down and there were commany. engineers already there.
-Alvis tried an innovation- rather than putting me at a board.
-I went to production as an assembler . in work clothes and learned "final assembly" first with the 500 series 22s, then 121 and 241, then 141, 81 then model 31 and then the Model 11.
+I was hired with three others and it was crazy because Ilions war production was shutting down and there were toomany engineers already there.
+Alvis tried an innovation --- rather than putting me at a board, I went to production as an assembler in work clothes and learned "final assembly" first with the 500 series 22s, then 121 and 241, then 141, 81 then model 31 and then the Model 11.
 I think I spent six months doing this.
-Then Sam out me with Mike Walker to learn the ropes in design. as well as with others a family friend but the Army got me before they did.
-In retrospect I should add, "Thank God".
+Then Sam put me with Mike Walker to learn the ropes in design.